apify/apify-docs/sources/platform/integrations/ai/milvus.md

 ---
 title: Milvus integration
-description: Learn how to integrate Apify with Milvus/Zilliz to save data scraped from the websites into the Milvus vector database.
+description: Learn how to integrate Apify with Milvus (Zilliz) to save data scraped from the websites into the Milvus vector database.
 sidebar_label: Milvus
 sidebar_position: 4
 slug: /integrations/milvus